 On Eagle's Wings (Michael Joncas) How Great Thou Art (Stuart Hine) Sing with All the Saints in Glory (William Irons / L.V.
 Beethoven) Softly & Tenderly, Jesus is Calling (Will Thompson) Strength for the Journey (Michael Poirior) We Walk By Faith (Marty Haugen / Henry Alford)

 CHURCH & MUSICIANS FEES

-The offering for the funeral Mass at St. Paul's is \$600 + \$100 for the Visitation before the Funeral Mass/Service.
+The offering for the funeral Mass at St. Paul's is \$600 regardless of the parishioner status.

-This amount includes the fees for parish, presider, sacristan, live-streaming, and parish musician (and extra \$100 for the Visitation, if requested).
+This amount includes the fees for parish, presider, sacristan, live-streaming, and parish musician.